 - Wait five seconds.

 - A code will be displayed on the instrument cluster where your vehicle miles display.
-For example P0300.
+For example, P0300.

 Check Engine Light Flashes 10 Times

-If you turn the key to ON position (or key in ACC position), but do not start the engine you may notice that the check engine light flashes 10x times.
+If you turn the key to ON position (or key in ACC position) but do not start the engine, you may notice that the check engine light flashes 10x times.
 This happens if you recently disconnected the battery or used an OBD-II scanner to clear the codes.

-If your Dodge CEL flashes 10 times at startup continue to drive your Dodge and the light should stop blinking within a few days.
-Do NOT drive if the car, if the CEL continues to flash when the engine is running.
+If your Dodge CEL flashes 10 times at startup, continue to drive your Dodge, and the light should stop blinking within a few days.
+Do NOT drive if the car if the CEL continues to flash when the engine is running.